stephenh/stephenh.github.com/_posts/2016-09-16-one-true-way-of-indenting.markdown

 Note how `param2` was shifted down onto the next line, and `param2`/`param3` shifted over.

-Even with a diff/code review tool that is smart about white, and can inner highlight changes, this is a lot of parameters moving around for no reason.
+Even with a diff/code review tool that is smart about white space, and can inner highlight changes, this is a lot of parameters moving around for no reason.
 This was also a very vanilla addition/shift, diffs can easily get annoying where you have to stare at each line to see which parameters moved/were added/removed.

 With wrap-all, adding a new parameter to already-wrapped lines results in a very nice diff: